zengzhi2015/Udacity-MLND/Capstone/Report.md

 ### 5.1.
 Free-form visualization

 Here, I want to show more typical samples that are failed to be recognized.
 They can help me to find out some clues to improving the proposed algorithm.
-Following are the samples:
+Figures 31-34 are the samples:

-![alt text][image31]

-Figure 31.
-Prediction of '8.png'.

-![alt text][image32]

-Figure 32.
-Prediction of '36.png'.

-![alt text][image33]

-Figure 33.
-Prediction of '53.png'.

-![alt text][image34]

-Figure 34.
-Prediction of '65.png'.
+![Prediction of '8.png'.][image31]

+![Prediction of '36.png'.][image32]

+![Prediction of '53.png'.][image33]

+![Prediction of '65.png'.][image34]

 It is found that most errors are due to false positive and negative detection.
 As discussed before, this is caused by the inaccuracy of the region proposal network, which is caused by the low quality of the manually crafted dataset.
 Most samples do not contain much confusing texture.
 Thus, the trained network must not be very discriminative.
 To alleviate the problem of false negative detection, I should enhance the local contrast.